At a young age, Edmund Kemper decapitated his sisters' dolls and even stalked his second-grade teacher with a bayonet.

 She would regularly berate and insult him, telling the boy that no woman would ever love him.

 At the age of 14, Kemper ran away from his mother’s house to live with his father in California.

 However, his father had remarried and sent Kemper to live with his grandparents on their ranch.
-There Kemper transferred much of his rage towards his parents towards these his new stewards.
+There Kemper transferred much of his rage for his parents towards these his new stewards.

 After getting into an argument with his grandmother, Kemper shot her in the head with his grandfather’s .22 caliber rifle.